NeoHW/tp/docs/DeveloperGuide.md

 *  **Alternative 2**: Uses `patientHospitalId` of a Patient.
     * Pros: Able to uniquely identified each patient.
     * Cons: Higher chance in typing the wrong `patientHospitalId`.

+#### Aspect of Bulk Editing for Certain Field
+* **Alternative 1 (current choice)**: Bulk edit a certain field.
+  * Pros: User able to edit the field easily.
+  * Cons: Input(s) that might be needed/ kept will be replaced by the newly edited ones.
+    <br></br>
+*  **Alternative 2**: Edit field by specifying the certain input needed to be changed.
+  * Pros: Able to uniquely identified which specific input needed to be edited.
+  * Cons: More time consuming to input command line as it will be longer.

 --------------------------------------------------------------------------------------------------------------------